awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSReplMariaDB.md

    Don't configure multiple Availability Zones, backup retention, or read replicas until after you have imported the database backup\.
 When that import is done, you can set Multi\-AZ and backup retention the way that you want them for the production instance\.
 For a detailed walkthrough of creating a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

 1. Review the default configuration options for the Amazon RDS DB instance\.
 In the RDS console navigation pane, choose **Parameter groups**, and then choose the magnifying glass icon next to the **default\.mysqlx\.x** or **default\.mariadbx\.x** parameter group\.
 If this parameter group doesn't have the configuration options that you want, find a different one that does or create a new parameter group\.
-For more information on creating a parameter group, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information on creating a parameter group, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

    To use a different parameter group than the default, associate it with your Amazon RDS DB instance\.
 For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.